rcherrueau/execo/doc/userguide.rst

 Note that this engine is simplified for the sake of demonstration purpose.
-For real experiment, for example, we should probably repeat measures more than 3 times to average the effect of cross-traffic on several measures, because we cannot really get rid of cross-traffic from other users on grid5000, unless we reserve the whole platform.
+For real experiment, for example, we should probably repeat measures more than 3 times to average the effect of cross-traffic on several measures.
 The figure above was actually drawn from 10 repetitions instead of 3.
-The figure should also probably include box and whiskers to show results distribution.

 More advanced usages
 ====================